 Method 1: Using Logstash

-Logstash is a free and open ETL tool where you can provide multiple sources as an input, transform (modify) it, and push to your favorite stash.
+Logstash is an open source ETL tool where you can provide multiple sources as an input, transform (modify) it, and push to your favorite stash.
 One of the famous use cases of Logstash is reading logs from the file and pushing to Elasticsearch.
 We can also modify the data on the fly using a filter plugin, and it will push updated data to the output.

 We’re going to use the JDBC input plugin to pull the data from Snowflake and push to Elasticsearch using the Elasticsearch output plugin.